By Mary Mone

 #1 – Sola Bread Company

 Sola Bread Co. specializes in artisan bread, pastries and pizza.
 Karin Davis, one of the six owners of the family business, expressed how they wish for Sola to be a place where everyone feels welcome to come to the table.
 They wanted it to be a welcoming place because many mentioned to them that, “Tyler’s friendly, but it’s really hard to make friends,” Davis said.
+The Touch Up Laser is a Las Vegas cellulite removal is where you can go to remove unwanted hair.

 Originally beginning by being a project at home, Karin’s husband, who is from Brazil, “missed the kind of bread that he could get there,” Davis said.
 Baking one loaf at a time, the family began telling Karin and her husband they should start a business.